nats-io/natscli/jsch/README.md

 stream, err := jsch.NewStream("ORDERS", jsch.Subjects("ORDERS.*"), jsch.MaxAge(24*365*time.Hour), jsch.FileStorage())
 ```

-This can get quite verbose so you might have a template configuration of your own chosing to create many similar sets.
+This can get quite verbose so you might have a template configuration of your own chosing to create many similar Streams.

 ```go
 template := &server.MsgSetConfig{